KillingSpark/rustysd/Readme.md

 For now this project is just out of interest how far I could come with this and what would be needed to get a somewhat working system.
 It is very much a proof of concept / work in progress.
 For the love of god do not use this in anything that is important.

-It does look somewhat promising, the core parts are "working" (not thoroughly tested) but there is a lot of cleanup to be done.
-There is a whole lot of unwrap() calling where error handling should be done properly.
-It would be a bit unhelpful if your service-manager starts panicing.
+It does look somewhat promising, most needed features are there.
+There are a lot of tests missing and more care needs to be taken so that rustysd itself never panics.

 ### Short intro to systemd / rustysd
 Systemd/rustysd operate on so called "units".
 These are smallish separate entities in the system like a single service.
 These units can be handled independently but